-Armenia reported in 2012 that it does not produce, export, stockpile, or use cluster munitions, and does not intend to do so.
-There is credible evidence that cluster munitions were used in Nagorno-Karabakh in April 2016.
-Armenia and Azerbaijan have both denied using cluster munitions in Nagorno-Karabakh in April 2016 and accused each other of being responsible for this use.
+Armenia reported in 2012 that it does not produce, export, stockpile, or use cluster munitions, and has no intent to do so.
+There is credible evidence that cluster munitions were used in Nagorno-Karabakh in April 2016, but Armenia denied using the weapons and accused Azerbaijan of using them.

 The Republic of Armenia has not acceded to the Convention on Cluster Munitions.

-Armenia has consistently stated that it cannot consider accession unless Azerbaijan also does so and until a settlement to the Nagorno-Karabakh conflict is reached.
+Armenia has consistently stated that it cannot consider joining the convention unless Azerbaijan also does so and until a settlement to the Nagorno-Karabakh conflict is reached.
+Nagorno-Karabakh is claimed by Azerbaijan but under the control of a breakaway governing authority.
 Armenia has provided this information to States Parties on several occasions, most recently in 2014.

 Armenia did not participate in the Oslo Process that created the Convention on Cluster Munitions.

-Armenia participated as an observer in the convention’s Meetings of States Parties in 2011–2012, and 2014, as well as intersessional meetings in 2013.
+Armenia participated as an observer in some of the convention’s Meetings of States Parties, but not since 2014.

-In December 2017, Armenia abstained from the vote on a UN General Assembly (UNGA) resolution that calls on states outside the Convention on Cluster Munitions to “join as soon as possible.”
-Armenia abstained from the vote on the first UNGA resolution on cluster munitions in 2015 and 2016.
+In December 2018, Armenia abstained from the vote on a UN General Assembly (UNGA) resolution that calls on states outside the Convention on Cluster Munitions to “join as soon as possible.”
+It has repeatedly abstained from voting on this annual UNGA resolution, which was first introduced in 2015.

-Armenia has expressed concern at new use of cluster munitions in various conflicts, which it views as “a grave violation” of international humanitarian law.
+Armenia has expressed concern at use of cluster munitions, describing it as “a grave violation” of international humanitarian law.

-Armenia has not joined the Mine Ban Treaty and is not party to the Convention on Conventional Weapons.
+Armenia has not joined the Mine Ban Treaty or the Convention on Conventional Weapons.

 Use, production, transfer, and stockpiling

-Cluster munition contamination has been identified in Nagorno-Karabakh, a territory claimed by Azerbaijan but under the control of a breakaway governing authority since the 1988–1994 conflict between Azerbaijan and Armenia.
-There are also reports of contamination in other parts of occupied Azerbaijan, adjacent to Nagorno-Karabakh, which are under the control of Armenian forces.
+Cluster munition contamination has been identified in Nagorno-Karabakh, from the 1988–1994 conflict between Azerbaijan and Armenia.
+There are reports of contamination in other parts of occupied Azerbaijan, adjacent to Nagorno-Karabakh, which are under the control of Armenian forces.